The Giant Who Had No Heart in His Body: Combination with other tale types

 The tale sometimes is combined with other tale types as its introduction: ATU 552, "The Girls Who Married Animals"; ATU 400, "The Quest for the Lost Wife"; ATU 303A, "Seven Sisters as Wives for Seven Brothers" or ATU 554, "The Grateful Animals".

 One example of this combination is the tale collected by folklorist Josef Haltrich (de) from the Transylvanian Saxons.
 In this tale, titled Von den zwölf Brüdern, die zwölf Schwestern zu Frauen suchen ("About twelve brothers that sought twelve sisters as wives"), eleven brothers depart home to seek work and brides for themselves, leaving their youngest brother with their father.
 They arrive at an old man's hut and refuse to work for him.
 They continue on their travels until they reach the cottage of an old witch that petrifies them.
 Meanwhile, the youngest brother leaves home and on his journeys spares the life of a lion, an eagle and a fish, which promise the youth to help in the future.
 The youth later reaches the cottage of the old man and works for him for a year; when he is paid his wages, his employer informs him of the witch's threat.
 The youth meets the witch and tries to shoot her, but she scoffs any danger the boy might pose and reveals that her "life" is a light inside an egg, inside a duck that wades about a lake hidden in a faraway mountain.

 Other works

-The video game Paper Mario tells a variant of the story when Mario must battle the villain Tubba Blubba, a giant whose heart was removed in order to gain invincibility, but resulted in him becoming miserable.
-Mario first battles the heart, then the villain Tubba Blubba after it returns to his body and he becomes vulnerable again.
+The video game Paper Mario tells a variant of the story when Mario must battle the villain Tubba Blubba, a giant Spike whose heart was removed by Bowser to gain invincibility.
+Mario is forced into dispatching him by Bow, the leader of a town populated by ghosts whom Tubba is terrorizing.
+Mario learns the secret to his "invincibility" and battles the heart of Tubba hidden at the bottom of a well, followed by Tubba Blubba himself after it returns to his body and he becomes vulnerable again.

 Baldur's Gate II: Throne of Bhaal also includes an evil giant who cannot be defeated until his heart is located and destroyed.

 Re:Zero − Starting Life in Another World includes a character who becomes invincible by removing his heart from his body and placing it in another person.
 He can only be defeated by attacking the heart and forcing him to take it back into his body.